WHO WE ARE

 Nate Moore

-This is Nate’s 14th year at Arts & Sciences.
+This is Nate’s 18th year at Arts & Sciences.
 Nate is a core teacher in the Middle School and teaches algebra and STEM electives.
-In addition to his teaching duties, Nate is the Middle School Director, spearheading the organization of many Middle School activities, such as 100 Elk, and supporting crew (our advisory program), curriculum, and coordination of the middle school program.
-Nate is also a proud father of two.
-A fluent Spanish speaker, Nate has also been a lead teacher during the 8th grade service trip to Costa Rica, where he enjoyed long walks on the beach.
-Nate received a BA from Oberlin College in Environmental Studies, Hispanic Studies, and Latin American Studies and a Master’s degree in Science Teaching at New Mexico Tech.
-He also has his New Mexico Teaching License with a Secondary Science certification.
-In 2009 he was a fellow in the New Science Teacher Academy.
-He has taught Spanish in Oberlin’s SITES program, worked at the Big Sky Summer Camp, and volunteered at Escola Bosque in Brazil. nate@santafeschool.org
+In addition to his teaching duties, Nate is the Middle School Director, spearheading the organization of activities such as 100 Elk, supporting crew (our advisory program), and coordinating the middle school curriculum and program.
+Nate is a proud father of two.
+A fluent Spanish speaker, Nate has also been a lead teacher during the 8th grade service trip to Costa Rica, where he enjoyed taking long walks on the beach.
+Nate received a BA from Oberlin College in Environmental Studies, Hispanic Studies, and Latin American Studies and a Master’s Degree in Science Teaching at New Mexico Tech.
+He earned a New Mexico Teaching License with a Secondary Science certification.
+In 2009 he was a fellow in the New Science Teacher Academy; in 2019 he was a Fund for Teachers Fellow; and in 2020 he was a Ramsden Project Fellow.
+Nate has presented at the EL Education National Conference and the MidSchoolMath Conference.
+Before teaching at Arts & Sciences, he taught Spanish in Oberlin’s SITES program, worked at the Big Sky Summer Camp, and volunteered at Escola Bosque in Brazil. nate@santafeschool.org

 Perli Cunanan

-Perli Cunanan is starting her 11th school year as the Arts & Sciences Executive Director.
-Perli has worked as a volunteer and a development professional in the nonprofit sector for more than 30 years, including positions as Development Officer of Con Alma Health Foundation, Vice President of Development at United Way of Santa Fe County and Development Director at Youth Shelters.
-Before joining the Arts & Sciences staff, she served on the school’s Board of Directors.
-She is the Chair of the Grants Committee for The Reading Group, an Opportunity Santa Fe Working Group at the Santa Fe Community Foundation, focused on supporting striving readers in Santa Fe.
-Perli is proud mom to Arts & Sciences alumni Isa and Tom (Class of 2020 and 2018). perli@santafeschool.org
+Perli Cunanan is starting her 18th year at the school.
+She served on the school’s board the first two years and is entering her 16th year as the Arts & Sciences’ Executive Director.
+Previously Perli had worked as a volunteer and a development professional in the nonprofit sector for more than 30 years, including positions as Development Officer of Con Alma Health Foundation, Vice President of Development at United Way of Santa Fe County and Development Director at Youth Shelters.
+Perli is proud mom to Arts & Sciences alumni Isa and Tom (Class of 2020 and 2018), and now an empty nester, she enjoys making things from yarn, weaving stories in D&D, and seeing live music with her partner Paul. perli@santafeschool.org

 Stephanie Smith